 Louis Fenn Wadsworth, who graduated in 1844, is speculated to be one of the inventors of the game of baseball.
 He is responsible for nine innings and nine players, at a time when sentiment leaned toward seven and seven.
 It is likely that he was responsible for much more, as the history of baseball continues to unfold.

 By 1856, student interest in aquatic sports had become formalized with the creation of the Minnehaha Club, the first sports club of any kind at Trinity, and the first rowing club in the Hartford area.
+The name "Minehaha" is orginially Native American and means "laughing water," or more literally "waterfall".
 Two years later, Trinity collaborated with Dartmouth, Yale, Brown, and Harvard to organize one of the country's first regattas, which was held in Springfield, Massachusetts.

 In 1872, the College joined the Rowing Association of American Colleges.
 By that point, other sports had long since caught on at Trinity.
 An early version of football became popular in 1857, and for several years teams made up mostly of freshmen and sophomores competed among themselves and against local Hartford teams.
 In 1868, Trinity played its first baseball game with another organized team, the Americus Club of Hartford, winning by the lopsided score of 54-17.
 And in 1871, the College constructed a new gymnasium, which served several generations of students until it was destroyed by fire in 1896.
 In 1877, Trinity became the 12th college in the nation to play football, though we didn't claim our first victory until 1887, when we dominated Massachusetts Agricultural College - the predecessor of UMass - by a score of 32-4.
 Trinity had, by that point, joined the Northeast Intercollegiate Athletic Association and, along with Amherst, Brown, Dartmouth, MIT, and Stevens Institute, the Eastern Football Association.
 And Trinity football - its glory years still in the future - was here to stay.